CullosK/MeXE402_Midterm_Cullos_Kristina-Verroya_Patrick/README.md

 - **Last Interaction**: With an accuracy of 52.46%, Last Interaction has minimal predictive relevance, indicating it contributes little on its own.

 **Conclusion**:
-* While *Payment Delays* shows strong predictive power, most other variables have limited standalone value.
+* While *Payment Delays* show strong predictive power, most other variables have limited standalone value.
 * To improve model accuracy and robustness, adding more relevant features would likely capture a fuller picture and better support predictions.
 * This approach would refine the model, leveraging each variable’s unique contribution alongside others to achieve more reliable and nuanced outcomes.